google/orbax/docs/checkpoint.md

 ### Managing Checkpoints

 Sometimes, you may have multiple different objects that you want to checkpoint.
-You may also wish to benefit from more high-level management logic to track your while training progresses.
+You may also wish to benefit from more high-level management logic to keep track of your checkpoints while training progresses.

 ```py
 # Keeps a maximum of 3 checkpoints, and only saves every other step.